Multi-Scale Data Assimilation in Turbulent Models: Ensemble Kalman Filter Results

 In the first set of experiments, observations are taken from shells $n=6,7,8$, using an observation interval of $\Delta t_{\textit{obs}} = \tau_{15}$ and an ensemble size of $L=1000$ members. \hyperref[fig:dinamic_evol_enkf]{Figure~\ref*{fig:dinamic_evol_enkf}(a)} provides a qualitative overview of the assimilation performance, showing the temporal evolution of the EnKF-based estimates for shells $n=1$, $6$, and $13$.
 The ensemble estimates are continuously updated across all scales, rapidly synchronizing the directly observed $u_6$ (middle panel), whose ensemble spread quickly converges within the measurement error bounds.
 Dynamical correlations also enable full synchronization of distant, unobserved shells such as fast $u_{13}$ and $u_1$, albeit with a slight delay.
 With real-part synchronization already established (\hyperref[fig:dinamic_evol_enkf]{Fig.~\ref*{fig:dinamic_evol_enkf}(b)}), the narrow PDF of $\theta - \tilde{\theta}$ (\hyperref[fig:dinamic_evol_enkf]{Fig.~\ref*{fig:dinamic_evol_enkf}(c)}) completes the reconstruction picture by confirming phase alignment, which in turn implies synchronization of the imaginary components as well.

 In \hyperref[fig:all_together]{Fig.~\ref*{fig:all_together}}, we summarize the main quantitative results of this first DA experiment.
-First, note that the EnKF accurately reproduces the statistical properties of the ground truth, as evidenced in \hyperref[fig:all_together]{Fig.~\ref{fig:all_together}(a)} by the perfect overlap between the ground-truth energy spectrum $E_n$ and its EnKF-based estimate $\tilde{E}_n$.
-More interestingly, the instantaneous reconstruction is also reasonably accurate.
-This is assessed by comparing the energy spectrum $E_n$ with the reconstruction $\ell^2$-error $\mathcal{E}_n$, as defined in \hyperref[eqn:error_usual]{Eq.~(\ref*{eqn:error_usual})}.
-As shown, the reconstruction is nearly perfect on the observed shells (gray region), and remains highly accurate for all slower shells ($n < 6$).
-For faster scales, good reconstruction is achieved up to $n = 16$, where $\mathcal{E}_n < E_n$, while at higher shell numbers ($n \ge 17$), the reconstruction becomes purely statistical with $\mathcal{E}_n \approx 2 E_n$.
+First, note that the EnKF accurately reproduces the statistical properties of the ground truth, as evidenced in \hyperref[fig:all_together]{Fig.~\ref*{fig:all_together}(a)} by the perfect overlap between the ground-truth energy spectrum $E_n$ and its EnKF-based estimate $\tilde{E}_n$.